News

 My Research

-My research focuses on relationship between fluids and seismic hazards and the the of behavior and transport of fluids in subduction zones.
+My research focuses on the relationship between fluids and seismic hazards and the of behavior and transport of fluids in subduction zones.
 I investigate how fluids move in subduction zones, their feedbacks with seismicity and deformation, and the timescales of fluid transport and deformation.
 I combine petrologic, geochemical and structural methods applied to exhumed paleo-subduction terranes in the Alps, Southern California and beyond.

 Seismic hazardsFluid movement as a cause and consequence of seismicity